gagagu/MSFSTouchPortalPlugin-PanelGrabber/README.md

 MSFS 2020 Panel Grabber for Touch Portal

 This is Plugin for Touch Portal to show the content of a docked out panel of MSFS 2020.
-It is not perfect an could bemuch more faster!
+It is not perfect an could be much more faster!

+More Info will come in the next days

 ## Plugin Installation
 - Download the plugin from plugin directory